By reducing the dimensions of a full-sized aircraft proportionally, a scaled

 A nose-heavy aircraft will be more difficult to takeoff from the ground and to

 gain altitude and will tend to drop its nose when the throttle is reduced.
 It also

 requires higher speed in order to land safely.

-weight / power ratio, also known as power loading.
+calculating the weight / power ratio, also known as power loading.